 Carrying less than three passengers?
 Those in the back can make good use out of the comfortable centre arm rest, which also has two cup holders.
 If they’re not enough, big door bins in the back and front are also offered on all models.

 Up front in the Tiguan, storage space is premium.
 A fold-away storage slot for your phone to avoid distraction, a large glove box and accompanying door bins are standard.

 What you’ll notice is a storage compartment on top of the dashboard.
 It may be a convenient place to store your phone, or those much-needed travel snacks.

 The new Tiguan has a mega boot upgrade of 145 litres, with the total space now 615 litres with the seats up.
 With the seats folded down, you’re looking at 1,655 litres of storage.
 You’ll be glad to know that the seats in the back are versatile in their folding capabilities too.
 So, you can have passengers in the back and carry your desired luggage.
 No dramas.

-Likened to a raised Golf, the Tiguan has great 18” alloys (17” in standard S model).
+Likened to a raised Golf, the Tiguan has great 17in alloy wheels.
 They grip the road very well, and don’t leave you feeling a lot of roll around corners.
 This might be worth considering if you have passengers who are prone to feeling car sick.

 This nippy SUV comes with a good variety of engine types, and the 2.0-litre turbo diesel will be the best choice for if you do a lot of miles.
-However, you’ll have to spend a bit extra on a mid-range S model to access it, as Match versions only come with a 1.5-litre petrol unit.
+With 150bhp and fuel efficiency of 54mpg, it’s perfect for high mileage drivers.